kylefdoherty/raffler-exercise/README.md

-raffler-exercise
+Raffler-exercise
 ================

-A JavaScript exercise mini lecture series to help apprentices and interns get practical JS working knowledge.
+A JavaScript mini lecture series to help apprentices and interns get practical JS working knowledge, by starting with a raffler that has all code in `$(document).ready()` to object oriented code.

 ## Learning Materials